 When Michael walked up to the window, he ordered a green chile cheeseburger and fries.
 In his warm, casual style, he also did much of my research for me, discovering that the drive-in was named for Anthony (A) and Barbara (B), offspring of the drive-ins founders.
 The drive-in was started because the siblings’ mother’s loves to cook.
 Her dream was to feed her guests and have them enjoy their experience.
 In that regard, the A & B is a dream-come-true.
 The drive-in remains a family-owned, family-operated venture.

-Though we didn’t get to meet Barbara as Michael did, the employee taking our order shared in our enthusiasm for New Mexico True having highlighted the drive-in.
-She recommended the New Mexican food (burritos, tacos, tostadas, flautas, enchiladas, etc.), all of which are prepared with cumin.
+Though we didn’t get to meet Barbara as Michael did, the employees taking our orders during our visits shared in our enthusiasm for New Mexico True having highlighted the drive-in.
+One recommended the New Mexican food (burritos, tacos, tostadas, flautas, enchiladas, etc.), all of which are prepared with cumin (obviously she didn’t know me).
 The menu also includes several burgers, hot dogs, sandwiches and even gizzards.
 Likely because of balmy summer temperatures, Hawaiian shaved ice is also featured fare.